 1. The Emerging Markets Experience Scholarship

-This scholarship honors students participating in the Kelley School of Business BUS P-256 class study tour.
+This scholarship is for students participating in the Kelley School of Business BUS P-256 class study tour.
 Students who are awarded Emerging Markets Experience Scholarships are not eligible to receive other HIEP funding concurrently.
-Prior Emerging Markets Experience Scholarship recipients retain their eligibility to apply for HIEP funding or re-apply for the Emerging Markets Experience Scholarship.
-Award amounts vary; the maximum award is $1,000.
-For more information, please click
+Prior Emerging Markets Experience Scholarship recipients retain their eligibility to apply for HIEP funding.
+Award amounts are up to $1,000.

 2. The HIEP Timmy Foundation Scholarship